 Our Innovative Medicines Division is a world leader in offering innovation-driven, patent-protected medicines to patients and physicians.
-The Innovative Medicines Division researches, develops, manufactures, distributes and sells patented pharmaceuticals, and is composed of two business units:
+The Innovative Medicines Division researches, develops, manufactures, distributes and sells patented pharmaceuticals, and is composed of two global business units:

 Immunology, Hepatology and Dermatology